chrishuges/protocolsWetLab/relatedToProteomics/rnaProteomePolysomesImmunopurify.md

 ## 3. RNA, polysome, and protein Sample Preparation

-For all the solutions described below and throughout this protocol in general, you should do your best to use sterile glassware and reagents.
 As the goal here is to measure RNA and proteins, make an effort to minimize potential keratin and RNase contamination (e.g. wear a lab coat and don't touch your tubes with un-gloved hands).
-I like to use the Zymo RNA kit here, but you can substitute virtually any RNA isolation kit you would like.
+I like to use the [Zymo RNA kit that works with Trizol](https://www.zymoresearch.com/pages/direct-zol-rna-purification-kits), but you can substitute virtually any RNA isolation kit you would like.
+The Trizol kit is nice because it works with sucrose and eliminates having to do any sort of precipitation.

 <span id="31-reagents-and-materials"></span>